Bimal-reji/Hairstyle-Recommender/README.md

 Ever wondered *“what haircut suits my face shape?”* Let AI answer that for you.
 This project combines **computer vision**, **machine learning**, and **a touch of style** to recommend the perfect haircut — all you need is your face!

-!-- Replace with actual path if available -->
 ---
 ## 🚀 Features